ManarAbdulrahman/Level-3-project/documents/dairy.md

 # Day 1
-   I created a github repo along with trello board finish listing the backlogs for the first sprint (4 days)
+   I created a github repo along with trello board finish listing the backlogs for the first sprint
 DoD: Creating cluster with namespaces

 # Day 2
-  Puch docker images of each microservices to dockerhub
+  Push docker images of each microservices to dockerhub

-I faild to day to finish the task ;(
+I faild today to finish the task ;(

 # Day 3
 I'll try to push the images again to dockerhub